Home » Recipes » Dessert » Espresso Brownies

 • Chopped walnuts – Also optional, or you can use pecans.

-What Is a Substitute for Espresso Powder?
+What Is a Substitute For Espresso Powder?

 You can either leave the espresso powder out or use instant coffee.
 Instant coffee won’t add as much depth because it’s less concentrated, but it’s fine in a pinch.